 That’s cover the basic and advance detail for MHW Sword & Shield, and what you can do with this awesome weapon.
 This does need your input to make sure I cover everything, feel free to comment and let me know your thought on this article.

 After some Odogaron hunts in the last collaboration event, I did get my hand on the Odogaron gem.
-This allow me to craft a very special weapon.
-I will comeback with another build in next week!
+This allows me to craft a very special weapon.
+I will come back with another build next week!